 Saving is not a competition, and everyone’s needs are going to be different.
-Still, using the relative progress of your peers in the same age group can be one way to gauge whether you’re putting away enough money.
+Still, using the relative progress of your peers in the same age group can be one way to answer this question you keep be asking yourself: Am I saving enough money?
 After all, if you’re saving significantly less than most of the rest of the people at a similar point in their lives, it’s definitely worth at least reconsidering the rate at which you’re saving.

 Percentage of 18- to 24-year-olds with the following amounts saved: